uabrc/uabrc.github.io/docs/news/posts/2025-10-06-migration-overview.md

 Due to high variability in file structure and content across users and communities, it's not feasible to predict how long any given community's migration will take.
 Therefore, we cannot give expected dates for when a given group's migration will begin and end as it's solely dependent on migrations of prior groups.
 Here are some dates to remember though:

-- **Monday, October 6**: Initial announcement concerning the migration is sent to the Cheaha userbase
+- **Tuesday, October 7**: Initial announcement concerning the migration is sent to the Cheaha userbase
-- **Wednesday, October 8**: Notification of impending migration sent to members of community 1
+- **Thursday, October 9**: Notification of impending migration sent to members of community 1
-- **Friday, October 10**: Migration for community 1 begins
+- **Saturday, October 11**: Migration for community 1 begins

 The migration will proceed through our predefined communities continuously until finished.
 Beyond the dates given, we cannot predict when each community will be transferred.
 The full migration is expected to last through the end of October.

 ## GPFS 5 Data Tiering

 To effectively manage growing storage needs while controlling the costs associated with high-performance storage, our upgrade to GPFS 5 introduces a new data tiering strategy.
+Tiering is not visible to the user and requires no adjustments to user workflows on Cheaha.
+These details on the tiering architecture are informational only and do not require any awareness or action by the user.
 GPFS will remain the parallel storage system for Cheaha continuing to provide high-performance access for all active files.
 Inactive files, defined as those not accessed within a set period (currently over one year since last access), will have their content transparently migrated to a backing storage tier provided by CephFS.
 This process reduces storage pressure on GPFS by freeing up capacity, while leaving a file stub containing all relevant metadata behind on GPFS.
 This stub makes the file appear to the user as if it's still on GPFS, and reading the file will automatically and transparently transfer the content back from CephFS to GPFS for active use.
 This flexible tiering approach allows for balanced storage use based on performance needs and application use cases.

 ### What GPFS Tiering IS NOT